 Your Reservation Fee will be refunded to you less the Administration Fee detailed on your Reservation Agreement.

 Yes!
 As soon as we release a Plot for sale we have an anticipated Completion Date for it.
 This anticipated date will be inserted into your missives/sale agreement along with a long-stop date.
 However, this date will continue to move out for as long as the missives remain unsigned/contracts have not been exchanged and the Customer Choices remain outstanding.

 Once you have signed your missives/sale agreement and the contract has been concluded/exchanged with your solicitor we will issue you with a firmer anticipated Completion Date.
 This date will depend on you deciding and confirming to us, within the time limits we give you, your Customer Choices and any “Options” extra items you may wish to have fitted to your home.

 We ask at this stage for your full co-operation as without this we cannot complete your home in the timescale given.
-Your Customer Choices should be made and any “Options” extras chosen and paid for as soon as possible before our specified cut off dates for us to have your new home ready for the given anticipated Completion Date.
+Your Customer Choices should be made and any “Options” extras chosen and paid for as soon as possible before our specified cut off dates in order for us to have your new home ready for the given anticipated Completion Date.
 Any delay in choosing your Customer Choices will result in a delay of your anticipated Completion Date.